TYDev01/Tic-Tac-Toe-on-Stacks/chrome-extension/README.md

 ### First Setup

-1. **Connect Wallet**
+1. **Add Wallet Address**
    - Click the extension icon in your toolbar
-   - Click "Connect Wallet"
+   - Click "Add Wallet Address"
+   - Enter your Stacks testnet address (starts with ST)
-   - Approve the connection in your Stacks wallet
+   - You can find this in your wallet or by connecting through the main app first

-   - Ensure you're connected to Stacks testnet
+**Note**: The extension currently works in monitoring mode.
+For full wallet functionality (creating games, making moves), use the main app.
+The extension provides notifications and quick access to your games.

 2. **Enable Notifications**
    - The notifications toggle should be enabled by default